archit-singhania/Intelligent-Book-Recommendation-Web-App/README.md

 Data Collection: Raw data about books, users, and ratings is collected and stored.
 Data Cleaning: Missing values, duplicates, and outliers are handled to ensure the quality of the data.
 Genre Fetching: The Wikipedia API is used to fetch genre information for books that do not have this data in the dataset.
+User Authentication:
+SQLite stores user login and signup information securely.
+Users can log in via Google using the Google OAuth API for an easy authentication process.
 Model Training: Machine learning models (both supervised and unsupervised) are trained using collaborative filtering techniques.
 Recommendation Generation: Based on user input, the system generates personalized book recommendations.
 User Interface: Users interact with the web application, where they can view book recommendations based on their preferences.